eascodes/100-days-code/log.md

 **Thoughts** I was more enthused to continue the JavaScript tutorials after trying PHP for the first time yesterday and realizing the similarities in the programming languages.

 **Link(s) to work** https://www.freecodecamp.org/eascodes

+## Day 66: January 3, 2021

+**Today's Progress**: Today I completed the Object Oriented Programming module on the FreeCodeCamp JavaScript course.
+I started the next module on Functional Programming.

+**Thoughts** Some of the concepts in the OOP module were a little overwhelming toward the end, but I think they will make better sense to me when I put them into context in a coding project.

+**Link(s) to work** https://www.freecodecamp.org/eascodes